 Ocean Rig’s backlog

 A company’s backlog is a helpful indicator of its future revenues.
-As of August 2015, Ocean Rig (ORIG) had a total backlog of $4.3 billion, compared to its backlog of $4.7 billion at the end of May 2015.
-The ratio of the company’s backlog to its trailing-12-month revenue has rapidly fallen, and stands at 232%, compared to 325% in the same period in 2014.
+Ocean Rig (ORIG) has a backlog of $2.4 billion as of May 17, 2016, compared to a backlog of $4.7 billion a year ago.
+The ratio of the company’s backlog to its trailing 12-month (or TTM) revenue has fallen rapidly and stands at 131% compared to 252% in the same period in 2015.